ThaimanDigital/cse15l-lab-reports/Lab2.md

 # Part 1 - String Server
-  Here is the code for the StringServer.java program which displays a string that is continuously incremented through in a URL query
+  Here is the code for the StringServer.java program which displays a string that is continuously incremented through a URL query

  ```
 import java.io.IOException;